 - consider process as a form of scholarship and as a valid, even essential, part of knowledge creation

-The final product must be publicly accessible on the web and include examples of the student’s work as well as how the project contributed to the student’s growth as a scholar (process writing).
+The final product must be publicly accessible on the web.
 The portfolio must include a short statement of purpose (about 500 words).

 Please submit a statement of purpose (300-500 words) to the director of the DHMS graduate certificate, Anke Finger.
 A Plan of Study for Certificate Programs is available from the Graduate School and must be discussed with your primary advisor before submitting it to the DHMS director and then to the Graduate School.
-You need to apply with the Grad School to be admitted to the certificate program.
+You need to apply with the Grad School to be admitted to the certificate program (there is no application deadline).
 When all requirements, including the DHMS portfolio, have been completed, the Certificate will be issued.